 'Feminism and Futurity: Revisiting Marge Piercy’s Woman on the Edge of Time', Feminist Review, 107 (2014), 37-56

 'Seeing in Alison Bechdel’s Fun Home', Camera Obscura: Feminism, Culture and Media Studies, 28.3 84 (2013), 103-123

-(forthcoming) ‘Queer Feminisms’, in New Feminist Studies: 21st-century Critical Interventions, edited by Jennifer Cooke (Cambridge: Cambridge University Press)
+‘Queer Feminism’, in The New Feminist Literary Studies, edited by Jennifer Cooke (Cambridge: Cambridge University Press, 2020)

 ‘Digital Intimacies and Queer Narratives’, in New Companion to Theories of Narrative, edited by Zara Dinnen and Robyn Warhol (Edinburgh University Press, 2018)

 ‘The Feminist 1970s’, in American Literature in Transition, 1970-1980, edited by Kirk Curnutt (Cambridge: Cambridge University Press, 2018)

 ‘Feminist Temporalities’, in Gender and Time, Macmillan Interdisciplinary Handbook, edited by Karin Sellberg (Farmington Hills, MI: Macmillan Reference, 2016, 2018)